 On January 16, Canucks players will wear Hockey Talks helmet decals and dri-fit t-shirts to show their support.
 As well, the Canucks will host the Canadian Mental Health Association and Foundry on the concourse to share information with fans.

 The Canucks are once again supporting Balancing our Minds mental health youth summits in 5 communities across BC in 2019.
 Balancing our Minds youth summits are events where high school aged youth can learn and talk about mental health and reducing stigma, participate in activities and learn about local and provincial resources.

-The Canucks have also supported BC Children's Hospital in developing a new mindfulness app for youth, Breathr.
+The Canucks have also supported BC Children's Hospital in developing a mindfulness app for youth called Breathr.
 Breathr is designed to help introduce the concept of mindfulness and create an easy access point for those new to the practice.
 The app provides opportunities for users to try out a variety of mindfulness practices, while also teaching them interesting facts about the brain science behind those practices.
 For more information and to download the app visit http://keltymentalhealth.ca/breathr.

-The Vancouver Canucks efforts in raising awareness about mental health through the Hockey Talks Program have been recognized by the 2017 Mental Health Voices Award from the Canadian Mental Health Association as well as by the 2013 Rona & Ken Purdy Award from the National Alliance on Mental Illness (NAMI).
+The Vancouver Canucks' efforts in raising awareness about mental health through the Hockey Talks Program have been recognized by the 2017 Mental Health Voices Award from the Canadian Mental Health Association as well as by the 2013 Rona & Ken Purdy Award from the National Alliance on Mental Illness (NAMI).

 Fans will also have the opportunity to lend their voices through social media by using the hashtag #HockeyTalks.
-Social media messages using the hashtag can appear as part of an online mosaic to showcase a united voice on Canucks.com/hockeytalksmosaic.
+Social media messages using the hashtag will appear as part of an online mosaic to showcase a united voice on Canucks.com/hockeytalksmosaic.
 Collectively, fans will have the opportunity to share personal messages and messages of support to create an atmosphere of open dialogue and awareness about mental health.